Skip to main content

 Not every elephant is a problem, but every elephant matters.

-Leadership isn’t about eliminating elephants.
+Leadership is not about eliminating elephants.
 It is deciding which ones require attention now, before delay turns them into damage.

 Ignoring an elephant does not neutralize it.
 It gives it time.